JavaMorant/JavaMorant/README.md

 ## 🎓 About Me
 **Computer Science MSci Student** at the **University of St Andrews** | Aspiring **Quantitative Developer**

 I'm passionate about building **production-scale machine learning systems** and **algorithmic trading strategies**.
-Currently combining academic research with real-world applications in quantitative finance and cybersecurity.
+Currently exploring the intersection of tech, finance, and machine learning.

 ---